-Determination of the First, and if chosen, Second and Third Place Awards, will be made in August 2016 and winners will be announced as soon as possible thereafter.
-The winner of the First Place award is expected to be presented with the award at an event selected by the Philadelphia Bar Association.
-The Bar Association will waive the cost of attendance at the program; however, the winner is expected to bear any travel and accommodation costs associated with attending this event.
+Determination of the first, and if chosen, second and third place awards, will be made in August 2018 and winners will be announced as soon as possible thereafter.
+The winner of the first place award is expected to be presented with the award at an event selected by the Philadelphia Bar Association.
+The Bar Association will waive the cost of attendance at the program for the recipient; however, the winner is expected to bear any travel and accommodation costs associated with attending the event.

 PREVIOUS AWARD WINNERS